 Česká literatura (Czech Literature) - a peer-reviewed journal published six times a year by the ASCR Institute for Czech Literature, with a focus on research into history and poetics, the contexts and functions of Czech literature and the issues surrounding Czech and world literary studies theory.
 UCL Library Services provide online access from 2005 to the present.

 More subject-specific journals can be accessed via E-journals available to members of UCL or the Central and Eastern European Online Library, a database of full-text articles from over 250 humanities and social science journals, electronic books and re-digitised documents.

-Search UCL’s databases to find articles on Czech language, literature, cinema andart in international journals.
+Search UCL’s E-journals to find more articles on Czech language, literature, cinema and art in international journals.

 The Library’s film and video collection is one of the biggest collections of Russian, Central and Eastern European film in the UK.
 It covers Czech and Czechoslovak feature films, animations and documentaries, dating back to 1950s, including the films of the Czechoslovak New Wave directors Miloš Forman, Věra Chytilová and Jiří Menzel; animations featuring works of Jiří Barta, Jan Švankmajer, Emil Radok and Hermína Týrlová; and documentary portraits of the Czechoslovak film and animation directors.

 For a detailed description of the films, animations and documentaries available to members of UCL, see the Bain Graffy Film Collection.
 For information about access rights and requesting audio-visual material see the FAQ.

 The Library provides a variety of materials to support Czech language teaching and learning, including complete course books with audio and visual components for the development of all skills, practice materials and off-air recordings of Czech news and documentaries.
 For information about access rights and requesting audio-visual material see the FAQ.